sakisan28/M8HeadlessWithDAC/README.md

 The device id '7' is set by ARKOS, it may same as device '2'.

-M8 Headless device has device name 'M8', you can write the line:
+M8 Headless has device name 'M8', you can write the line:
 alsaloop -P hw:2,0 -C hw:M8,0 ...